 decision-makers can make more informed and profitable choices for their

-When you have money coming in and going out over a period of time, you must take into account the time value of money.
+When you have cash flows over a period of time, you must take into account the time value of money.
 If you were to just add all the cash flows over time you would be making the assumption that the time value of money or the interest rate is zero.

-The NPV Calculator has a built in example to help you understand how it works.
+The NPV Calculator on this website has a built-in example to help you understand how it works.
+It also permits you to enter your own numbers to calculate NPV for your own projects.
 When you have used the calculator with your own data, you can use the results to compare multiple projects.